-According to the RIAA- streaming music platforms accounted 65% of total U.S. music industry revenues in 2017.
-Spotify, with over 70 million subscribers is currently leading the pack.
+According to the RIAA- streaming music platforms accounted 75% of the total U.S. music industry revenues in 2018.
+Spotify, with over 200 million users is currently leading the pack.
 From a musician’s perspective Spotify is appealing as there is a clear upside to getting on playlists.
 Playlists on Spotify seem central to the user experience and can get your music more exposure, which in turn generates more royalties.

 It goes without saying that the first step is to successfully get your music onto the Spotify.
 Without having a relationship with one of the major distribution companies, your best bet as an independent artist is to use an aggregator like TuneCore or CDbaby.
 Once you do get your music on the Spotify platform your work isn’t done – you need to get people to stream it.
 This is far from an automatic process.
 Here is some advice that will help you do just that: